 The Natural Resource Conservation Service (NRCS), Soil and Water Conservation District (SWCD), USDA Farm Service Agency (FSA) and others provide financial and technical assistance to help farmers improve air and water quality, improve or create wildlife habitat, conserve water resources, increase soil health and reduce runoff, mitigate against drought and other extreme weather events and more.
 Through NRCS's Environmental Quality Incentives Program (EQIP), farmers and landowners can implement conservation practices that benefit soil, water and air quality while enhancing agricultural operations.
 Practices can include cover cropping, establishing riparian buffer zones, forest stand improvement, pollinator plantings, invasive species removal, water conservation, prescribed grazing and more.
 Other sources of financial incentives for land stewardship include the Conservation Stewardship Program (CSP, administered by NRCS) and the Climate Resilient Farming program (CRF, administered by SWCD).
 Incentives could also come from payments for ecosystem services.
-Staff support-including additional staff support at NRCS and SWCD would provide education, coordination, communication and assistance to bring more of these resources to the region.
+Staff support-including additional staff support at NRCS and SWCDwould provide education, coordination, communication and assistance to bring more of these resources to the region.
 Staff should also research and explore existing private financing mechanisms as well as those in development.
 Coordination with actions identified in the Tompkins County Harmful Algal Bloom Strategy-including the development of a conservation loan bank account to cover upfront costs-is also advised.
 (See Goal 1.3 for more)

-I'm an organic farmer for a reason, I believe in stewardship of the soil and protecting it and leaving it a better place than it was when I started with it."
+I'm an organic farmer for a reason, I believe in stewardship of the soil and protecting it started with it."

-Organic Grain Farmer
+- Organic Grain Farmer